DeLaSalleUniversity-Manila-LBYEC72-t216/prelimactivitynumber2-donotincludeanycode-fionapangilinan/README.md

 cannot ask user to input anything yet..
 ![](a2.jpg)

-Option 2 selected
+Option 2 selected cannot ask user to input anything yet..

 ![](a3.jpg)

-Option 3 selected
+Option 3 selected, exits perfectly!

 ![](a4.jpg)

-Invalid option selected
+Invalid option selected, works as well.

 ![](a5.jpg)